ilia-luk/.dotfiles-mac/README.md

   asdf plugin add nodejs https://github.com/asdf-vm/asdf-nodejs.git
 ```

-step 2: install a NodeJS latest version (or specific one using `asdf list all nodejs` and then changing `latest` to version number)
+step 2: install a NodeJS latest version (or specific one using `asdf list all nodejs` and then changing `latest` to version number, current is `24.1.0`)

 ```nu
   asdf install nodejs latest